-F12 - Workshop - Panel Presentation / Atelier - Présentation d'un panel
+F12 - Workshop - Panel Presentation / Atelier - Présentation d'un panel Dockside 3, lower level, hotel

 Local Collaboration for Refugee Claimant Services

 Services for refugee claimants are generally not funded by the federal government and many of the organizations providing the most support to this population have struggled with resources and disconnection, but that is rapidly changing.
 This workshop will explore this service challenge through the examination of a new approach to supporting refugee claimants in Ottawa.
 The Collective Impact Initiative for Refugee Claimants (CIIRC) is a community-led effort aimed at addressing service barriers through collaboration, innovation, and equity-focused solutions.